 You may feel overwhelmed and are convinced that everything is stressing you out.
 If this sounds familiar, get yourself a special notebook and record everything you do throughout the day.
 Next to the action you took, write down how stressed you feel on a rating of one to 10.

 Patterns will emerge after a few days.
-You might discover that deadlines or exams always set you off, or dealing with a certain person, or on weeks where you have no day off between work and study.
+You might discover that deadlines or exams always set you off, or dealing with a certain person.
+Or also on weeks where you have no day off between work and study.

 Tips for dealing with stress

 Saying out loud how you’re feeling to someone else can make a huge difference.
 This could be with a friend, parent, counsellor or teacher.